Are you a participant?

 Alternatives

-Are you looking for alternatives to Powerpoint, app like powerpoint?
+What to use instead of PowerPoint?
+Are you looking for alternatives to Powerpoint, an app like Powerpoint?
 Some revolutions happen in an instant; others take their time.
-The PowerPoint revolution most definitely belongs to the latter!
+The PowerPoint revolution most definitely belongs to the latter.

 Despite being the world’s most-used presentation software (89% of presenters still use it!), the forum for dreary speeches, meetings, lessons and training seminars is dying a prolonged death.